dlewis27/SSRgenotyper/README.md

 *each sample will have a markdup file where PCR duplicates have been removed (the other files can be deleted)

 ### Quality control SAM files for SSRgenotyper
-While the whole SAM file can be passed to SSRgenotyper we encourage users to first filter the markdup file with samtools to improve performance:
+While the whole SAM file can be passed to SSRgenotyper we encourage users to first filter the markdup file with Samtools to improve performance:

 `for i in *.markdup; do samtools view $i -q 45 > $i.Q45.sam; done`